28raining/smith-chart/README.md

 -- allow move components left and right, so user can easier match -- option to show or hide S11 & S22
-5 - Allow plotting of gain circles when user adds .s2p file 6 - Plot gain vs frequency
+5 - Allow plotting of gain circles when user adds .s2p file

 - custom impedance default is blank now?
 - Prevent adding anything else after the sparameter -s-param ico to better reflect s1p too
 - can hide or show just one of the plots
-- fix valid.s1p plot
 - go to s-param plotting mode when add sparam
- 0. Create an S2P icon

 1. Plot the gain circles with this S2P file
 2. Ask user if they want to plot gain circles, or add component to the network?
 I think this is what's needed...
 - test with a different s2p file from a different source
 - then use the default touchstone file to test out stability circles
 - allow enabling of just one plot (s11 or s22)
 -- then user doesn't need to chose between one or other -- instead move that plotting to results tab? (implement s2p first)
 - prevent more components being added
 - take example from Youtube person
 - check I didn't screq up reflection coefficient maths -- or span frequency & tol
 - create md tutorial in git hub which shows user how to match an antenna like in the youtube
+- for S11 plot points, not the line. then can get hover effect.
+Otherwise hovering over the line sometimes doesn't show frequency

+# July 31st to-do list
+1 - (s1p) copy the youtube guy, get same results, make tutorial.md
+-- must change from plotting S11 to plotting relfection looking from the black box 1a - Plot both impedance and s11 on same plot.
+Doing this because now adding components will come from s-param circle, not from bbox point
+1b - allow hide & show s11
+1c - if sparameter is added then instead plot impedance from s11 (through the circuit backwards) 1d - change bbox to rTerm

+3.65MHz
+20.27uH
+66.6pF
+2 - (s2p) copy the allaboutcircuits guy, get same results, make tutorial.md

+## To do after adding S2P (when the problem is understood better!)
- - show sparam and impedance on the same plot, so user can match to certain points
+- show sparam and impedance on the same plot, so user can match to certain points -

-Extra?
 - let user move components left and right? at the end shows unused if its after s11? or s-param always goes last?

+## Other ideas (may not do)
+- Add frequecny markers when s-param is plotted

 #######################
 - Sparam DONE